-- The objective of the business strategy is sustainable success in line with the risks taken and the capital employed.
-Particular attention is paid to the four strategic objectives of business focus, digitalization, agility and sustainability. - Performance in the LBBW Group is measured on the basis of the four key strategic objectives for members of the Board of Managing Directors and employees eligible for bonuses.
-Based on these, the criteria sets for performance measurement at the Group and cluster levels are derived in the remuneration system.
-The key performance indicators (KPIs) used reflect the strategic objective "business focus" and earnings development/profitability, cost efficiency and risk/resource productivity.
-Specific KPIs have also been defined for the three other strategic objectives.
-The individual goals count towards the broader criteria sets at cluster and Group level.
-The four strategic objectives are relevant as well.
+- LBBW's business strategy is aligned with the goals of growth and relevance in line with the risk situation and the capital employed.
+The business strategy is put into operation using the five strategic levers (sustainable transformation, innovative solutions, more resilience, inspiring employees, social contribution). - Performance in the LBBW Group is measured on the basis of the business strategy, both for members of the Board of Managing Directors and for the employees eligible for bonuses.
+On this basis, the performance measurement parameters are embedded at all three levels of performance measurement (Group, cluster, individual) in the remuneration system.
+In addition to the goals of growth and relevance, the parameters used also take into account long-term profitability, cost efficiency and risk/resource productivity in the interests of solid capitalization.
+Specific KPIs have also been defined for the strategic levers.
+The individual goals count towards the broader lever goals at cluster and Group level.
+The goals of growth and relevance and the strategic levers are relevant as well.
 The remuneration systems are designed so as to ensure an appropriate response to internal and external events, and in particular to changes in key financial data, in conjunction with parameterization. - As safeguarding internal capital adequacy is at the heart of the risk strategy, the utilization of risk-bearing capacity is a material performance indicator for LBBW.
-This is also taken into account in the remuneration system, e.g. adjusted risk-bearing capacity is used as an indicator for the development of the value appreciation right.
+This is also taken into account in the remuneration system, e.g. adjusted risk-bearing capacity including risk protection is used as an indicator for the development of the value appreciation right.

 The remuneration systems are structured in such a way that the incentive to take inappropriately high risks is avoided.
 For this reason, LBBW has set caps for the ratio of fixed to variable remuneration components, which guarantee a reasonable balance between the two elements in order to avoid any significant dependence on variable remuneration.
 There is a 1:1 cap on the ratio of variable performance-based remuneration to fixed remuneration, which complies with the relevant regulatory requirements.
 Deviating from this, variable remuneration of not more than a third of total remuneration is typically considered appropriate in Control Units.
-The caps stated were not exceeded at any time in 2022.
+The stated cap of a third of total remuneration was minimally exceeded only in particularly justified absolute one-off cases in 2023.